There are two types of Formal Hearings:

-The information below serves to provide an overview of the Formal Hearing process.
+The content on this page provides an overview of the Formal Hearing process.
 To view detailed information about Formal Hearings, please refer to the Residential Life Conduct Process Guide.

-The Peer Review Board (PRB) consists of student representatives pooled from the residence hall and apartment communities and a student Chairperson.
-Four PRB members present at a hearing meet the established quorum.
-PRB Hearings are closed to the public.
+The Residential Community Standards Committee (RCSC) consists of student representatives pooled from the residence hall and apartment communities and a student Chairperson.
+Four RCSC members present at a hearing meet the established quorum.
+RCSC Hearings are closed to the public.
 The Accused Student represents himself or herself during a hearing.
 A staff member represents Residential Life.
 The purpose of a hearing is to determine, based on a preponderance of the evidence, whether violation of the Agreement has occurred.
-The PRB Chairperson shall have the discretion to regulate all aspects of the hearing.
+The RCSC Chairperson shall have the discretion to regulate all aspects of the hearing.
 He or she shall take whatever steps are necessary to ensure that hearings are conducted in a safe and orderly manner.
-The Chairperson may admit evidence that reasonably prudent members of the University community would rely upon in the conduct of their affairs, and may exclude irrelevant, immaterial, and unduly repetitious evidence.
+The Chairperson may admit evidence that reasonably prudent members of the university community would rely upon in the conduct of their affairs, and may exclude irrelevant, immaterial, and unduly repetitious evidence.
 Evidence not directly related to the alleged violation including, but not limited to, personal character references, is not admissible.
-The PRB and Chairperson receive advisement from professional staff within Residential Life.
+The RCSC and Chairperson receive advisement from professional staff within Residential Life.

 Administrative Hearings are closed to the public.
 Staff members serve as hearing officers.
 The Accused Student represents himself or herself during the hearing.
 A staff member represents Residential Life.
 The purpose of a hearing is to determine, based on a preponderance of the evidence, whether violation of the Agreement has occurred.
 Hearing officers shall have the discretion to regulate all aspects of the hearing.
 They shall take whatever steps are necessary to ensure that hearings are conducted in a safe and orderly manner.
 Hearing officers may admit evidence that reasonably prudent members of the University community would rely upon in the conduct of their affairs, and may exclude irrelevant, immaterial, and unduly repetitious evidence.
 Evidence not directly related to the alleged violation including, but not limited to, personal character references, is not admissible.

-Decisions resulting from a PRB or an Administrative Hearing may be appealed by the accused resident or the complainant for one or more of the following purposes or grounds:
+Decisions resulting from an RCSC or an Administrative Hearing may be appealed by the accused resident or the complainant for one or more of the following purposes or grounds:

 - To determine whether the Hearing was conducted fairly in light of the charges and information presented, and in reasonable conformity with the prescribed procedures outlined within this Guide.
 Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results.